Should I Get an Appraisal Before Selling My House or Use a CMA?

 “For homogenous properties in markets with considerable recent sales data, an appraisal could be anywhere from $350 to $750, or even higher,” he says.
 “As the complexity of the assignment increases, the appraisal fee will generally follow.”

-Lender will still require appraisal
+The lender will still require an appraisal

 If the appraisal comes in under the contract value, that difference will need to be made up somehow.
 The buyer can bring extra funds to the table, you can reduce your price, or you can negotiate a compromise somewhere in the middle.
-Or the buyer can invoke their appraisal contingency and walk away from the deal altogether.
+Or, the buyer can invoke their appraisal contingency and walk away from the deal altogether.

 On the fence?
 Talk to an agent if you’re unsure